unjs/c12/README.md

 Configuration file name without extension.
 Default is generated from `name` (f.e., if `name` is `foo`, the config file will be => `foo.config`).

-Set to `false` to avoid loading the config file.

 ### `rcFile`

 RC Config file name.
 Default is generated from `name` (name=foo => `.foorc`).